Murder of Shauna Howe: Trial

-In September 2005, Walker, as part of a plea bargain, pleaded guilty to kidnapping and third degree murder and agreed to testify against the O'Brien brothers.
-In court, he admitted grabbing Howe and passing her to the O’Briens who were waiting in a parked car.
+In September 2005, Walker, as part of a plea bargain, pleaded guilty to kidnapping and third-degree murder and agreed to testify against the O'Brien brothers.
+In court, he admitted grabbing Howe and passing her to the O'Briens who were waiting in a parked car.
 He also admitted knowing the brothers were upstairs in his house with the girl as he heard her crying.
-He, however, denied any involvement in her death.

-On what would be the eve of the 13 year anniversary of Shauna's disappearance, the O'Brien brothers learned their fate.
+Walker was sentenced to 40-years in prison and the O'Brien brothers were found guilty of several charges, with each receiving a sentence of life without the possibility of parole.
+In 2022, Walker died in prison.
+He would have been eligible for parole in 2024.